Cray-HPE/docs-csm/operations/kubernetes/Rebuild_Unhealthy_etcd_Clusters.md

 ---
 > **`NOTE`**

-Etcd Clusters other than the Content Projection Service \(CPS\) can be rebuilt using the automation script or the manual procedure below.
+Etcd clusters other than the Content Projection Service \(CPS\) are rebuilt using the following manual procedure or automation script.
 The automation script follows the same steps as the manual procedure.
-If the automation script fails at any step, continue rebuilding the cluster using the manual procedure.
+If the automation script fails at any step, then continue rebuilding the cluster using the manual procedure.

----

 ## Prerequisites